-Please read the Blogger Tutorial and the Blog Rules.
+Please read the Wordpress tutorial or watch the Wordpress tutorial video.
+Then read the Blog Rules.
 In that week you can introduce yourself on the blog, and get comfortable with the process of posting and commenting.
 All workshops are one class per week, unless otherwise specified.

 On each class day (Wednesdays, unless otherwise specified), you will receive an e-mail from me with a link to download the lesson, please save the lesson to your computer so you'll have it in the future should you want to review.
 The pdf lesson IS the lesson.
 Videos posted on the blog are supplementary.
 Read the pdf first, then watch the video.